-From the railway station there it entrained for the small town of Corbie where it thereupon took over billets which it had already occupied for a short period only two months before.
-Days later again the unit continued its progress back up to the forward area and to...active service.
-That recent six-week Christmas respite spent far to the rear now a thing of the past, the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.
+From the railway station there it had then entrained for the small town of Corbie where it thereupon had taken over billets which it had already occupied for a short period only two months before.
+Days later again the unit had continued its progress back up to the forward area and to...active service.
+That recent six-week Christmas respite spent far to the rear by now a thing of the past, the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatality - of 1917.

 It was now the beginning of the winter period.
-As had been and was to be the case of all the winter periods of the Great War - that of 1916-1917 would be a time of relative calm, although cold and uncomfortable - there was a shortage of fuel and many other things for most of the combatants of both sides.
-It was a time of sickness, and the medical facilities were kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.
+As had been and was to be the case of all the winter periods of the Great War - that of 1916-1917 would be a time of relative calm, although cold and uncomfortable - there was to be a shortage of fuel and many other things - for most of the combatants of both sides.

+It had been a time of sickness, and the medical facilities were to be kept busy, particularly, so it seems - from at least Canadian medical documentation - with thousands of cases of dental work.

-This period also provided the opportunity to undergo training and familiarization with the new practices and the recent weaponry of war; in the case of the Newfoundland Battalion these exercises were to be at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.
+This period had also provided the opportunity to undergo training and familiarization with the new practices and the recent weaponry of war; in the case of the Newfoundland Battalion these exercises were to be at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.

-On February 18 the 1st Battalion started a five-day trek back from Coisy to the forward area where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
-It was at a place called Sailly-Saillisel and the reception offered by the Germans would be warm and lively: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
-The Newfoundlanders were withdrawn on February 25...to return three days later.
+On February 18 the 1st Battalion had begun a five-day trek back from Coisy to the forward area where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
+It was at a place called Sailly-Saillisel and the reception offered by the Germans had been lively: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
+The Newfoundlanders were to be withdrawn on February 25...to return just three days later.

-They now carried with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.
+They had carried with them orders for a...bombing raid...on the enemy positions at Sailly-Saillisel...to be carried out on March 1.